o3de/o3de.org/content/docs/user-guide/project-config/add-remove-gems.md

     ![For a project, go to the menu and select 'Edit Project Settings'. ](/images/user-guide/project-config/add-remove-gems/quick-start-1.png)

 1. In the **Configure Gems** screen, you can filter or search for available Gems.
-Scroll through the resulting list to find the Gem you want to enable or disable for your project.
+Scroll through the resulting list to find the Gem you want to activate or deactivate for your project.

     ![Configure Gems screen.](/images/user-guide/project-config/add-remove-gems/configure-gems-screen.png)